Lao Chantrea: Boxing career

 In 2023, Lao Chantrea won in the second round against Denpanum, the reigning Lumpinee middleweight champion from Thailand.
 On February 4, 2024, at The Battle of Kings event at the National Television of Cambodia(TVK), Lao Chantrea beat Sudsakorn Sor Klinmee by points.

-Lao Chantrea was scheduled to compete for an upcoming title bout in the over-78kg category against the seasoned Thai fighter Saiyok Pumpanmuang.
+Lao Chantrea was scheduled to compete for an upcoming title bout in the over-78 kg category against the seasoned Thai fighter Saiyok Pumpanmuang.
 This match, scheduled for February 23 in Takeo province, represents a significant opportunity for Chantrea to demonstrate his competencies and revitalize his standing in the sport.

 Chantrea has acknowledged a decline in his performance in recent years, which is in stark contrast to his dominance as a fighter seven or eight years ago when he was regarded as a formidable opponent.
 During that peak period, he consistently achieved victories in high-profile contests, often securing wins through powerful knee strikes and proficient boxing techniques that led to knockouts of his competitors.